metaplex-foundation/docs/docs/01-programs/01-token-metadata/05-certified-collections.md

 **EXTREMELY IMPORTANT** 🚨

-Explorers, Wallets and Marketplaces, **MUST CHECK** that `Verified` is true. `Verified` can only be set true if the Authority on the Collection NFT has run the `VerifyCollection` instruction over the NFT.
+Explorers, Wallets and Marketplaces, **MUST CHECK** that `Verified` is true. `Verified` can only be set true if the Authority on the Collection NFT has run one of the Token Metadata `VerifyCollection` instructions over the NFT.

 This is the same pattern as the `Creators` field where `Verified` must be true to validate the NFT.

 In Order to check if a collection is valid on an NFT you **MUST**:

-1. Check that the `Collection` struct is set.
-2. Check that the `Key` in the `Collection` struct is owned on chain by the SPL Token program.
+Check that the `Collection` struct is set and the `Verified` field is `true`.
-3. Check that `Verified` is true.

-If those 3 steps are not followed you could be exposing fraudulent NFTs on real collections.
+If those two steps are not followed you could be exposing fraudulent NFTs on real collections.

 :::